Martin’s father makes him an unwilling partner in his Viking demonstration.

 Martin participates in the school play.

 Finally, Richard realizes that he is the one who must change if he is ever to regain his family again.
 He cuts his long hair, shaves off his mustache, and starts dressing in more conventional clothes instead of Viking wear.
 He tells his Viking buddies that he must make a change in his lifestyle.
 There is a lot for him to do and it will take some time, but he is determined to make things right with his mother-in-law, wife, and son.
 Plus he now understands that he must stand up for himself and take on those who would threaten his family’s existence.
-Now Richard has a real battle to fight.
+At last Richard has a real battle to fight.
 There are some funny twists and turns while this story works to its conclusion as Richard goes to rekindle his romance with Cath, stand up for Martin and make him proud of his father again, and eventually enlist his Viking mates to help him achieve his goals.

 When his father discovers that Martin has been hurt by school bullies, he storms off to the school.